-In this paper we enrich the existing knowledge about the association of inequality reduction with subjective well-being.
+In this paper we enrich the existing knowledge about the association of inequality reduction by governmental taxes and transfers (redistribution) with subjective well-being.
 The novelty of our paper is that it is the first to estimate the effect of inequality and the reduction of inequality simultaneously, not limited to an individual country, but using data from several European countries.
 The analysis is based on the first four waves of the European Social Survey.
 We simultaneously analyze how inequality and redistribution affect life satisfaction.
 Our results corroborate the findings of previous literature that - controlling for personal characteristics of the respondents, GDP, unemployment and inflation rate, country fixed effects and year fixed effects - people in Europe are negatively affected by income inequality, whereas provide new evidence that inequality reduction has a positive impact on well-being.
-Moreover, the simultaneously estimated effects of inequality and its reduction indicate that it is not only outcome (net income inequality) that influences subjective well-being but also the procedure (redistribution) that leads to the outcome has a relevant impact.
+Moreover, the simultaneously estimated effects of inequality and its reduction might indicate that it is not only outcome (net income inequality) that influences subjective well-being but also the procedure (redistribution) that leads to the outcome has a relevant impact.
+We propose four theoretical interpretations of these empirical results.
 We suggest that the poor may feel more protected, whereas the rich may feel more generous because of higher level of inequality reduction by taxes and transfers, which may result in an emotional benefit for them.
 It is also possible that not only actual but also perceived inequality is associated with well-being.
 Another explanation might be that the reduction of income inequality correlates with the generosity of the welfare services provided by the state, and the high level of our redistribution variable might capture a low level of other dimensions of social inequality possibly increasing life satisfaction.

-However, there is some heterogeneity in this effect.
-In line with the previous literature on determinants of preferences for redistribution, we find that the positive effect of redistribution and inequality aversion seem to be stronger in Eastern Europe, among people with lower income, and left-wingers.
+However, according to our findings, there is some heterogeneity in the effects.
+In line with the previous literature on determinants of preferences for redistribution, we find that the positive effect of redistribution is stronger among less affluent members of the society, and left-wingers.
+Income inequality has no significant effect in Western Europe, but its impact negative and highly significant in Eastern Europe.

 Our paper is structured as follows.
 The next section describes the data and the estimation methods we used.
-Section 3.1 provides a descriptive analysis of our redistribution variable and the relationship between redistribution and subjective well-being, and Section 3.2. shows the estimation of OLS models.
+Section 3 shows the estimation of regression models.
 Section 4 concludes.

-2. Data and methods
+2 Data and Methods